lucasob/slack-reactor/README.md

 `Finger Guns` is a one-of-a-kind Slack app.
 It does nothing other than apply automatic finger guns to *any* message in a channel that it is added to

-## Deployment

-### Docker
+## Docker

-The dockerfile will build the entire up, and is designed to set up such that it can build from source anywhere it is called from.
+The dockerfile will build the entire app, and is designed to set up such that it can build from source anywhere it is called from.

-The build requires two arguments locally:
-* token - the Slack API Token
-* api - the root URL for the Slack API
+### Local

 ```
+# To build
+docker build -t {DESIRED_TAG} -f Dockerfile .

+# To Run
-docker build -t {DESIRED_TAG} -f Dockerfile --env SLACK_AUTH_TOKEN={TOKEN} --env SLACK_API_URL=https://slack.com/api .
+docker run -t {DESIRED_TAG} --env SLACK_AUTH_TOKEN={TOKEN} --env SLACK_API_URL=https://slack.com/api --port 8080:8080
 ```

+### Deployment

+Currently, this is deployed to heroku, but given it's in a delicious little container you can deploy it where ever your little heart desires (please not Azure).

 ## Environment

+In Heroku, these need to be manually set on your dyno.
+The above docker run instruction offers an example for getting them in the container yourself.

 `SLACK_API_URL` = https://slack.com/api

 `SLACK_AUTH_TOKEN` = Bot token required for auth to slack

+## Slack

+Taking a second here to say `@slack: pls fix; docco sux`

+The best usage here is configuring this app to run using a *User Token*, where the app will react as the user who installed the app to the workspace in slack.

+This app currently has *No* Bot Token scopes.

+*User Token Scopes*
+* `channels:history`
+* `reactions:write`

+*Events are enabled*

+*Subscribe to events on behalf of users:*
+* `message.channels` -> Honestly, fucks me if this is required.